dvgis/threebox-es6/docs/Threebox.md

 ```js
 async tb.clear([layerId, dispose])
 ```
 This method removes any children from `tb.world`.
 If it receives a `layerId` this only affects to the objects in that layer.
-If it receives `true` as a param, it will also call `obj.dispose` to dispose all the resources reserved by those objects.
+If it receives `true` as a param, it will also call internally `obj.dispose` to dispose all the resources reserved by those objects.

 <br>